toasterllc/FFCC-Metal/README.md

 The average time to process a single image (with the included example project) is ~1.9 ms on an Apple M3 MacBook Pro.

+The performance could be improved further but effort hasn't been invested to do so because the existing performance is fine for Photon's needs.

 ## Example